Dark sector production and baryogenesis from not quite black holes: Introduction

-Alternatively, the contribution of PBHs or their remnants to dark matter could be secondary, while the main components come from a dark sector that have been predominantly produced by PBH evaporation~\cite{Fujita:2014hha, Lennon:2017tqq, Morrison:2018xla, Hooper:2019gtx, Masina:2020xhk}.
+Alternatively, the contribution of PBHs or their remnants to dark matter could be secondary, while the main component consists of dark sector particles that have been predominantly produced by PBH evaporation~\cite{Fujita:2014hha, Lennon:2017tqq, Morrison:2018xla, Hooper:2019gtx, Masina:2020xhk,Gondolo:2020uqv}.
 Since PBHs could reach considerably high temperatures during the evaporation, they can efficiently emit particles in a variety of mass-ranges regardless of the background temperature of the universe.
 This is in fact relevant in another important context, baryogenesis, especially if the baryon asymmetry is produced in the early universe by heavy particle decays.
 Additionally, if some of the emitted particles in the dark sector remain relativistic at the time of matter-radiation equality, they could contribute to the radiation content and affect the evolution of the universe.

 As one caveat, these discussions heavily rely on the fundamental properties of black holes.
 However, astrophysical observations only show strong evidences for ultracompact objects that significantly resemble black holes.
 Indeed, the Nobel prize for physics in 2020 is given in this context, and there is much more to do observationally to confirm these objects as black holes, regarding in particular the near-horizon physics including the Hawking radiation.\footnote{In fact, it is probably this lack of certainty that made the Nobel committee state in the prize announcement that the prize, in the observational side, is given "for the discovery of a supermassive compact object at the centre of our galaxy", while "black holes" are mentioned in the theoretical part~\cite{nobel2020}.} While it is true that General Relativity (GR) is extremely successful in describing the gravitational phenomenon at macroscopic and cosmological scales, it is anticipated to be replaced by a more complete theory of quantum gravity below the Planck scale $\Mp$.
-Unlike GR, such a theory could accommodate alternatives to black holes as dark and compact, thus identifying these observations with black holes requires caution.
+Unlike GR, such a theory could accommodate alternatives as dark and compact as black holes, and thus identifying these observations with black holes requires caution.